esrf-bliss/Lima/docs/plugin/index.rst

 .. code-block:: python

-   from Lima import Prosilica as ProsilicaAcq from Lima import Core
+   from lima import prosilica as ProsilicaAcq from lima import core

    my_prosilica_ip_address = 192.168.1.2
    # we need the camera object first